amiika/ziffers/README.md

 zplay [[1,1],[2,0.5],[3,0.25]] # Is same as w1h2q3
 ```

+It can also play samples, use samples as synths and send MIDI out messages.
 Run [examples](https://raw.githubusercontent.com/amiika/ziffers/master/play_tests.rb) in buffer to see various ways to use zplay.

 ### MIDI out for external synths and keyboards